IOTA-NET/IotaWallet.NET/README.md

 Now .Net developers can have a chance trying out IOTA/Shimmer as well!

 # Installation from Nuget.org

+> Note the following packages must be installed explicitly, do not skip it.

 > Install-Package IotaWallet.Net.Domain

 Or download from [here](https://www.nuget.org/packages/IotaWallet.Net.Domain/).